Playgrounds Provide a Myriad of Developmental Benefits for Children

-To decipher the benefits of playgrounds for children, it’s helpful first to understand exactly what play is and how it helps children develop.
+To decipher the importance of play and playgrounds for children, you must first understand exactly what play is and how it helps children develop.

 Importance of Non-Screen Time

-Most parents would agree they want their kids to be physically healthy, in addition to being well-rounded, independent, and compassionate individuals.
+Most parents would agree they want their kids to be physically healthy, well-rounded, independent and compassionate individuals.
 What if we told you the best way to instill these qualities in your kids was to encourage them to spend more time outside?

-By encouraging younger kids to spend more time outside and away from digital devices, you’re not only aiding your child’s physical well-being, but you’re helping them improve their emotional and intellectual well-being, too.
+By encouraging younger kids to spend some time outside and away from digital devices whenever feasible, you’re not only aiding your child’s physical well-being — you’re helping them improve their emotional and intellectual well-being, too.
 Whether it’s a trip to the park or taking a hike through the woods, there’s no denying the benefits of stepping away from the screen and into fresh air.

-It would be a fool’s errand to try to deny your children all forms of media in the current cultural environment.
-But when children are getting so little time outside, they’re not getting the opportunity to develop the many skills play — particularly outside play — provides.
+It’s not feasible to deny your children all forms of media in the current educational and cultural environment.
+Still, when children are getting so little time outside, they’re not getting the opportunity to develop the many skills play — particularly outside play — provides.